PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 ★★★☆☆ (3.0)

-* For each product, we averaged the monthly premiums for female non-smokers between the ages of 30-44.
-The results show the approximate cost of a universal life insurance policy with $50,000 of coverage.
+* For each product, we display the approximate monthly cost for a 60-year-old female non-smoker seeking a universal life insurance policy with $25,000 in coverage.

 Universal Life by Desjardins